 Chocolate Ice Cream Cake with Mint Meringue

-For a slightly taller cake, use a Pullman pan and double the chocolate ice cream.
+For a slightly taller cake, use a Pullman pan (affiliate link) and double the chocolate ice cream.
 This recipe gives you directions for making the ice cream ahead of time and then assembling the cake.
 You can just pour the fresh made ice cream over the cookie crumb crust and then freeze, but you won’t be able to do the double layer of cookie crumbs because the ice cream will be too soft and the crumbs in the middle will just mix into the ice cream.

 Chocolate No-Churn Ice Cream